Kusko99/CIC206---Theory-of-Computation-Automata-and-Formal-Languages-S4/README.md

 Explore the code to understand the implementation of the AFD simulator.
 This project serves as a practical illustration of the theoretical principles covered in the "Theory of Computation, Automata, and Formal Languages" course.

-## Contribution

-If you have additional features, improvements, or corrections related to AFD simulation or theoretical concepts covered in the course, contributions are appreciated.
-Feel free to fork the repository, make your changes, and submit a pull request.

-Let's continue building a collaborative learning environment!
-Happy coding!